hsuhail7/Devops/Day5/ReadMe.txt

 #A crontab file is a user file that holds the scheduling information.

 #Task4
-#Create 2 users and just display their Usernames
+#Crete 2 users and just display their Usernames